If you are planning on applying to Seton Hall University, the deadline for Fall 2023 admissions is February 1 and the application fee is $55.

 Do I have to submit test scores to Seton Hall University?

-❌ No, Seton Hall University is test optional, so you can make the call if you want to to send your test scores.
-If your scores are higher than the school's average, you may want to send them.
+❌ No, Seton Hall University is test optional, so it's up to you if you want to submit test scores or not.
+If your scores are higher than the school's average, you should strongly consider submitting them.
 If you scored lower than a school's average, you it might make sense to leave them out of your application.

 What is Seton Hall University's acceptance rate?

-✅ The acceptance rate for Seton Hall University is 77%.
+✅ Seton Hall University's acceptance rate is 77%.

 What is the early decision acceptance rate at Seton Hall University?